TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-06-unused-definitions-with-behat-static-analysis.md

     I accidentally noticed that one of the definitions is not used at all and could be removed.
 This would result in less code to maintain, less code to read, and less code to upgrade.

     But I thought, "That's weird." **Why did not Behat report this definition** in our CI?
 Oh, because there is no Behat static analysis report out of the box.
 Let's fix that.

+updated_since: "November 2025"
+updated_message: "Updated to new package name and command names."
 ---

 Behat definitions are marked with annotations: